Mika Seeger

 Mika Seeger is an American ceramic artist.
 Although not primarily a musical artist, she did record a definitive version of "Great Green Gobs of Greasy, Grimy Gopher Guts".
-She is the daughter of filmmaker Toshi Seeger and Pete Seeger, a legendary American folk musician.
+She is the daughter of filmmaker Toshi Seeger and American folk musician Pete Seeger.

+Seeger achieved some prominence in 1968 when she was arrested for involvement in anti-police demonstrations in Mexico City in July 1968.
+She rejected legal assistance from the U.S. Embassy, electing to retain local counsel.
+Mexico expelled Seeger from Mexico at the end of the year.

 Ceramic murals

 Mika's ceramic murals were often created with other artists, including local school children.